 Please see the digital brochure from the Dutch Ministry of Education Culture and Science 'Import and Export of Cultural Objects'.
+This brochure explains the pitfalls you need to avoid.
 Go to brochure

 CITES

 CITES stands for Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 CITES regulates the international trade in protected animals, plants and parts and derivatives thereof.
 In the Netherlands the CITES agency is part of the Ministry of Agriculture, Nature and Food Quality.
 CITES permits are issued by the Netherlands Enterprise Agency.